Amberleigh West Leaves Very Little To The Imagination By Ditching Her Top In New Instagram Snapshot

 When it comes to sharing her hot, skin-baring snaps on social media, American Playboy model Amberleigh West is a pro.

-Following her picture-posting routine, the model took to her page and shared a new hot picture with her fans — one which sent a wave of excitement through her fans and they rushed to award the picture with more than 34,000 likes within five hours of going live.
+In keeping with her picture-posting routine, the model took to her page and shared a hot new picture with her followers — one which sent a wave of excitement through her fans, who rushed to award the picture with more than 34,000 likes within five hours of going live.

-In the pic, the model could be seen posing topless, while looking away from the camera.
-She wore her hair into a messy bun and even though she censored her nipples with the help of her arms, she still flashed an ample amount of underboob.
+In the pic, the model could be seen posing topless while looking away from the camera.
+She wore her hair in a messy bun and, even though she censored her nipples with the help of her arms, she still flashed an ample amount of underboob.

 In the caption, the model wrote a long quote from The Alchemist by Paulo Coelho.
-The model, however, turned off the comments feature from all of her posts for unknown reasons.
+Amberleigh, however, turned off the comments feature from all of her posts for unknown reasons.

-That’s not all, but to her fans’ utter disappointment, the 27-year-old model has also deleted a lot of her old pictures from her page, leaving just 32 pictures.
-Nonetheless, most of the pictures left on her page are either bikini, lingerie or near-nude ones.
+That’s not the only censoring she’s been doing on her social media, either.
+To her fans’ disappointment, the 27-year-old model has also deleted a lot of her old pictures from her page, leaving just 32 uploads remaining.
+There’s still hope, however, as most of the pictures left on her page are either bikini, lingerie, or near-nude ones.

 Prior to posting the topless photo, Amberleigh treated her fans to an underwater video of dolphins swimming in the waters of Hawaii.